craigbuckler/optimalworks/src/pages/service/development.md

 priority: 0.88
 ---

-We specialise in building bespoke, best-practise, standards-based, websites and applications using modern web technologies.
+We specialise in building bespoke, best-practise, standards-based, websites and applications using the latest web technologies and techniques.

 * rapid, agile development
 * effective content strategies